Puluwat language: Word order

-3s T(fut) imm.fut die dem-SV-sick dem

-'the sick man will soon die.'

 Counting system

 Numbers in Puluwatese are confusing because there is such an intricate system of suffixes for counting different objects.
 In general, the base of the number stays the same and suffixes for different objects are added onto each base of the number.
 Suffixes that are added onto the base numbers can significantly alter the meaning of the word such as in the example ye-ray woong (a small turtle) and yee-w woong (a large turtle).
 For counted objects, suffixes can greatly change their meaning such as in ye-fay teŕeec (a spool of thread) and ye-met teŕeec (a piece of thread).
 The most common counting suffixes are outlined in the following table.

 Sequential counting is used for rapid counting and can be combined in order to count two or three numbers without intervention.
 For example, "one, two" can be counted as yét-é-ŕúúw and "three, four" as yei-u-fáán.
 This sequential counting can be used as a system for rapid pair counting of objects such as coconuts and breadfruit.

 The general suffixes are used for objects that do not have a specified suffix.
 Suffixes for objects are either drawn upon from the general set or any of the other sets.

 The animate suffixes are applied to humans, animals, weapons, tools, musical instruments, and other miscellaneous artifacts.
 The animate suffixes are the only ones to have two different classifiers: -ray and -man with -man being the Chuukese cognate for -mén.

 Long object suffixes are used for objects that are long and slender such as rope (yámeey), vehicles (citosa), and cigarettes (suupwa).

 Round objects suffixes are used for round objects such as stones (fawú), breadfruit (mááy), eggs (hakúll).

 Flat object suffixes are applied to objects such as leaves (éé), clothes (Mégaak: cloth), and mat (hááki).

 Ordinals follow the pattern of sequential counting with the prefixes /ya-/, /yó-/, or /yé-/, followed by the base number, and the suffix /an-/ as seen in the following table.

 The names of the days of the week for Tuesday through Saturday are the ordinals from 2nd through 6th without the suffix /an-/.
 Monday is sometimes referred to as ya-ye-w (1st) and Sunday ya-féh-úw (7th), but more commonly known as, hárin fáál (ending sacredness) and ránini pin (sacred day).
 However, Chuukese words for the names of the week are more often heard but with a Puluwat accent.